seanflores23/Set-Up-a-Web-App-in-the-Cloud-AWS-VS-Code-/README.md

 🧠 Learn how to deploy this app with Jenkins, GitHub Actions, or Docker in upcoming projects.

 ## 🔗 Resources
-AWS EC2 Docs
+-AWS EC2 Docs
-Maven Documentation
+-Maven Documentation
-Remote - SSH for VS Code
+-Remote - SSH for VS Code

 ## 👤 Author
-Sean Carlo G. Flores
+**Sean Carlo G. Flores**
 NextWork Student @ nextwork.org